Vaszelewski/EvertonProject-Java-11/README.md

 7. Postgresql
 8. Heroku

-This project is a Online Shop system, with the classes:
+This project is an Online Shop system, with the classes:
 1. Order
 2. Payment
 3. Product